 A variety of measurements and methods are used to try to attain this goal in continuous automatic operation and these will be reviewed along with the practical experience of users.

 Location: Live interactive webinar

-Programme: Draft agenda
+Programme: Draft final agenda

 Prices (inc VAT): Thanks to sponsorship by Process Instruments we are able to offer free registration to SWIG members.
 Registration for non members is £60 inc VAT.